 - Diana Bilimoria, who researches and teaches about how individuals achieve their fullest potential as leaders and contributors in organizations, what facilitates women and minority group members to become full participants in organizations, and leadership development at all levels

-- John Paul Stephens focuses on the roles of perception, knowledge and relationships in the adaptive coordination of action groups, such as musical ensembles
+- John Paul Stephens, whose research focuses on the roles of perception, knowledge and relationships in the adaptive coordination of action groups such as musical ensembles

 Business Management Major with Organizational Leadership Concentration